finitestates/serial-policy-editor/README.md

 ## Basic command usage
-Once an episode is live, nearly everything uses the Enter key before it does anything with two notable exceptions:
+Once an episode is live, nearly everything uses the Enter key before it does anything with a few notable exceptions:
-- **Tab** and **Shift-Tab** cycle through token-selection options or search menu options
+- **Tab** and **Shift-Tab** cycle through token-selection options or search options
 - `[` and `]` move backwards and forwards through tokens you have already selected
 - **CTRL-G** executes a search based on token rank number